avaus/bigdata-examples/R/README.md

 ## Use RStudio Server

-Currently you need a unix username to log into RStudio.
-You can create this by connecting to the data-master.
+Currently you need a unix username with a password to log into RStudio.
+You can create this in the data-master as follows.

 ```bash
 #!/bin/bash